nalinioliver/CSC120-A6/reflection.md

 Use this file to record your reflection on this assignment.

 - What are your initial impressions of how `Inheritance` affects your programming?
+I feel that inheritance makes me more aware of the purposes of the different classes.
+Before, I would work on each seperately, and not think about how the structure of one class may be valuable to the structure of another.
+Now, I think about that much more, along with generally thinking about the utility of different classes and their programming purposes.

 - What worked, what didn't, what advice would you give someone taking this course in the future?
+I feel that this assignment was much less overwhelming in terms of getting started.
+I think this is partially because I feel I have a more solid understanding of using Java, and the syntax that comes with this programming language.
+I feel that it was fairly easy to extend different classes, and look into Hashtables so I can work through that section of the assignment.
+I found my biggest difficulty was in the Cafe class, specifically when it comes to re-stocking.
+I believe I was most confused because of the need to put one method inside of another one, and how that would be formatted/executed.